 Fleeing, or Attempting to Flee, Domestic Violence, Dating Violence, Sexual Assault, Stalking, or Human Trafficking, as defined by HUD in the Notice

 Supportive service navigation and case management being proposed by the PJ will assist this QP in filling gaps for:

 - i.
-Medical treatment and basic needs assistance

-- ii.
-Housing and service navigation
+Housing and service navigation - ii.

-- iii.
 Housing cost assistance

-- iv.
-Eviction prevention

-- v.
-Reunification